Face-to-face individual and couples counselling and coaching sessions usually run for 55 mins. The initial couples intake session runs for 75 minutes.

 A variety of consultation times are available including some Saturday and after-hours appointments.

 Payments can be made either prior to, or at the time of consultation.
-Payments can be made by EFTPOS, direct debit or cash.
+Payments can be made electronically by Credit card and direct debit or by cash.
 A receipt will be issued at the time of payment.

 Counselling services are not normally claimable through health insurance.
 Some claims may be made with certain health funds in “extra cover” when claimed as part of the “lifestyle” category.
 Some industries, companies and government departments are willing to contribute to your counselling.
 To find out more, just ask your HR department or read the company policy.